NeuroPyrox/heap/README.md

 # heap
 An iterable binary heap.
 I couldn't find any other heap libraries that satisfied the iterator interface, probably due to ending my search too soon, so I made this little one.
-I'm guilty of a hefty bit of premature optimization, especially in the while loop of `next`.
+I'm guilty of of premature optimization, especially in the while loop of `next`.

 To include this in an html file, use a CDN such as jsDelivr.